s20682-pj/NAI/zjazd5/README.md

 Dataset for CREDIT_CARD_FRAUD.py can be found in repository

-To run the reccomender please install:
+To run the programs please install:

 - [Python 3.10](https://www.python.org/downloads/)